knative/docs/docs/versioned/serving/config-network-adapters.md

 For installation instructions, see [Install serving with YAML](../install/yaml-install/serving/install-serving-with-yaml.md)

-## Network layer options

-Review the following tabs to determine the optimal networking layer for your cluster.
-For most users, the Kourier ingress controller is sufficient.
-You can expand your capabilities with the Contour ingress, a full-feature service mesh with Istio, and the Kubernetes Gateway API.

-The Knative `networking.internal.knative.dev` Ingress type is generally referred to as KIngress objects.

 ### Common ingress configurations

 All three ingress network layers, Contour, Istio, and Kourier, have the following common capabilities: